 How to tell your boss you forgot to clock out

-Honesty is key in the workplace.
-You need to approach them first to prevent your employer or manager from thinking it was intentional and fraudulent.
+Honesty is critical in the workplace, It would be best if you approached the supervisor first to prevent your employer or manager from thinking it was intentional and fraudulent.

-All they’ll do is log into the system, select your time cards and get them in order.
+They’ll log into the system, select your time cards, and get them in order.
 Imagine a scenario where you forgot to clock in.
 The employer will still have to pay you for hours not counted initially.
 If you get into work at 8.00 am and forget to clock in until noon, informing your employer or manager will help get your payment in order.
-The same applies when you forget to clock out.
+The same applies when you fail to clock out.

 Can you get fired for forgetting to clock out?

 Unfortunately, no law prohibits an employer from firing you because of forgetting to clock out.
 However, most employers resort to firing you if you are a repeat offender.
 Forgetting to clock out or twice might be believable however, if you do it constantly.
 It will raise questions.
 Besides, employers or managers give a warning before taking drastic actions.

 Salaried employees can get fired if an employer has proof of fraud.
 This evidence should indicate how the employee falsified time cards to work less or get paid more.